Philippines and the Spratly Islands: Other islands and reefs

 Parola, Likas, Kota and Lawak Islands are expected to be populated within the following next two decades.
 However, the latter two islands may take a longer time to be populated because they are less than eight hectares, requiring a need for land reclamation to expand their areas.
 This will make the Municipality of Kalayaan to have a total of five barangays.
 On the other hand, Patag and Panata Islands are too small to be populated.
 They are most likely to remain as military outposts unless the Philippines opt to do some massive land reclamation projects on the islands.
 Rizal, Balagtas and Ayungin Reefs will likely remain as fishing zones occupied by Philippine forces.
 Land reclamation on these reefs, like what Malaysia did to Swallow Reef where Malaysia turned it into an artificial island with 6.2 hectares area, will reduce the Philippines' fishing space.
 Thus, such reclamation projects might be opposed by Filipino fishermen who regularly fish in the said reefs.

 A proposal to build lighthouses in some shallow features to the east of the 116°E meridian like Iroquois Reef and Sabina Shoal is also being considered.

-Filipino soldiers guarding the islands always feel bored in their assignment.
-Their niche is very small.
-There is very little to do in the islands.
-Though all features of the Philippines have a satellite dish to provide soldiers access to television shows, and a satellite telephone for them to have continuous contact with their family and superiors, these have not been enough to lift their boredom.
+Filipino soldiers guarding the islands sometimes struggled with isolation and restlessness in their assignment.
+Although they pointed to the beauty of the sandy beaches, the soldiers mentioned feeling like prisoners even during periods of good weather.
+There were satellite dishes to provide soldiers access to television shows, and a satellite telephone for them to have continuous contact with their family and superiors, but otherwise entertainment was limited and they had only their fellow soldiers for companionship on the island.

 The soldiers in Lawak Island, just to signify how bored they were, said that they enjoy watching the flights, egg-laying and incubation of the numerous sea gulls living on the island.